JulianAburrow/ManufacturerManagerWithPlaywrightAndCICD/README.md

 # ManufacturerManagerWithPlaywrightAndCICD

-A .NET solution with unit testing and integration testing designed for scalable manufacturer management — built with Blazor and delivered through automated CI/CD.
+A .NET solution with unit and integration testing designed for scalable manufacturer management — built with Blazor, tested with xUnit and Playwright and delivered through automated CI/CD.

-Next step is to add auditing...